traitecoevo/plant/doc/design.md

   `compute_initial_conditions`, which takes the system time from the environment.

+The logistics of this aren't totally horrible, but they're not great either.

+`derivs()` will set `time`, because that's needed for the calculations to work.
+This works really well for the `EBT`, which sets the age correctly in the single `Patch`, which is actually in that `Patch`'s `Environment`.

+But for the `Metacommunity`, we don't use `derivs` -- instead we're going to go through and do `ode_values_set`/`ode_values`.

+The "proper" solution to this is probably to redo `ode_values_set` so that it takes both the iterator and time, and then rewrite `derivs` to put it into `OdeTarget`.
+Classes can then disable derivs (e.g. by declaring it private?) if they can't do it.
+That applies to `Plant` and `Species`.

 ## Consistency of get/set
 All get/set pairs should be done with Rcpp's .property

 `ode_values_set` -> `set_ode_values`

+## Time and odes

+I'm probably going to have to set the time soon -- the ODE stepper needs to be able to do this?
+We need time information for disturbance in the ODE step.
+That happens through the derivs() function.
+For the EBT this will be easy, with one time horizon.
+But for the stochastic version, we'll need to be careful.
+We may want to have "time" as the entire system time and keep track of the time the patch was born so we just work with differences.

+This is currently broken in Metacommunity -- this should happen during `ode_values_set`, I suspect.
+Alternatively have an `ode_time_set`?